er-arcadio/Project1_2020_metis/README.md

 4. Graphed the result using matplotlib.

 **MVP 2**: Demographic Census Data Set
-1. We graphed the data using matplotlib sorting by: Women, *Professional*, *Transit Info* *Worked with "Census tract" to merge "tract" number and find longitude and latitude*
+1. We graphed the data using matplotlib sorting by: Women *Worked with "Census tract" to merge "tract" number and turn longitude and latitude to a "heat map"*
+2. Cross referenced that with the NYC subway map to find the "hot spots" based on women-dense locations.

 ## We still need to ...

 **1. With regards to MTA Data**
-1. Sum and sort by Weekday vs Weekend
+1. Sum and sort by Best Day of week and
-2. 4 hour block (determine the best time to show up at the station)
+2. Best 4 hour block (determine the best time to show up at the station)

 **2. With regards to the Census data**
-1. Figure out the significance of "Professional" and possibly use it to determine where people working in technology live.
-2. Merge the resulting graph with a map of NYC to find the name of near by stations.
+1. Add pin drops to the heatmap-graph to show the hotspots

 **3. With regards to Google**
-1. Include Information not found in data sets into presentation
-1. All girls schools, Technology Schools, Technology areas (wall street)
+1. All girls schools, Technology Schools, Technology areas
 2. Maybe just Google, Maybe a data set?

-**4. With regars to a presentation**: Prepare Presentation
+**4. Fine tune Presentation & Clean Code**: Prepare Presentation
-1. Possibly: Jupyter, Power Point
+1. KeyNote
+2. Jupyter (.pynb) or .py

 [Click Here](https://github.com/er-arcadio/Project1_2020_metis/blob/master/Project%201%20Draft.ipynb) to view and edit the most recent notebook we were working on.